bleso-a/nd00333-capstone/starter_file/README.md

 **To improve an get better metrics** - Since the data is highly imbalanced, I would explore a method to work with the imbalanced features, and use a performance metrics like `F1Score`.

-_TODO_ Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 #### RunDetails - AutoML Best Run Details

 ![AutoML RunDetails](https://github.com/bleso-a/nd00333-capstone/blob/master/Screenshot/automl%20best%20run.png)